-Marigold - Gateway to India brings clothing, accessories, home decor, jewelry, gifts and furniture to Austin.. all from India!
+Marigold - Gateway to India brings clothing, accessories, home decor, jewelry, gifts to Austin.. all from India!
 Visit Marigold soon to see newly arrived items!
-Fashionable Dresses, Block Printed Cotton Tops, Crinkle Skirts, Homespun Kurtas and Shirts for men, Bed Linens, Traditional Indian Jewelry, White Cotton Clothing for Men & Women, Embroidered Kashmir Wool Shawls, and much more.
-We also have a new collection of our very popular vintage silk saris!
+Fashionable Dresses, Block Printed Cotton Tops, Crinkle Skirts, Homespun Kurtas and Shirts for men, Bed Linens, Traditional Indian Jewelry, Shawls, Scarves and much more.
+Many of the items are one of a kind and vintage!

 This cooperative, based in Loja, Ecuador, is a project of the Warmipak Wasi (Casa de la Mujer) Foundation that works to prevent domestic abuse of women in the region.
 "Warmipa Huasy" (Women's House) was originated when they founded a group of support of domestic violence victims.
 They organized their own counseling and later added occupational therapy through crafting the traditional jewelry.